 Every frame is checked and prepped after receiving it back from paint or finishing and, if you request it, we can apply Framesavr anti-rust goo.
 We assemble all whole bikes in-house and I personally pack each frame or bike for shipping.

 If you’ve ordered a frame and fork it will arrive in a custom frame box with scads of (mostly) recyclable material.
 If you’re getting a whole build with wheels it will arrive in an Air Caddy box for easy packing and quick assembly.
 If you’ve ordered a frame with partial build and no wheels it’s a pain in the butt but we’ll still get it to you.

-Our HampCo standard build kit is shown here and includes Chris King headset, Deda Zero100 bars, Fizik Aliante saddle/seatpost/tape, King cages, Thomson stem, and expensive tires; pedals are not included in this price.
+Our HampCo standard build kit currently includes Chris King headset, Deda Zero100 bars, Fizik Aliante saddle, Fizik seatpost and stem, King cages, Lizard skins or similar tape, and expensive tires (usually Vittoria Open CX); pedals are not included in this price.
 Substitutions are fine and will be priced accordingly.

-Parts kit (8 pieces) pricing as of July 2013, EPS/Di2 pricing upon request:
+Parts kit (8 pieces) current pricing, EPS/Di2 pricing upon request:

-HampCo hand-built wheels using Mavic Open Pro or HED Belgium rims, DT Swiss Competition spokes, and our favorite skewers:
+HampCo hand-built wheels using HED Belgium rims, DT Swiss Competition spokes, and our favorite skewers:

 • Ultegra hubs – $650